 They toasted and Damian’s phone rang again.
 At Selina’s look he shook his head.
 “If it were important, they would text me.
 Now, tell me what you think of the sauce.”

-Selina picked up her fork as Damian’s phone buzzed.
+Selina picked up her fork as Dimitri’s phone buzzed.
 “Seems you’re getting a text.”

 “I’d better get this.
 It’s Interpol.”
 He pulled out the phone and read the text, then he stood up.
 “I’m sorry, Selina.
 I need to call them back.
 May I use your office?”